 Building on the Butterfly Effect theme, Deloitte’s 2021 campaign illustrated the individual impact of Deloitte women on the lives of women and girls in our communities, and the 2022 campaign featured a call to action for everyone to #BeTheButterfly through their everyday actions.
 This campaign was amplified internally and externally through the engagement of Deloitte people across Deloitte.

 Deloitte also conducts global research into critical gender equality-related issues.
 The inaugural Deloitte Global Women @ Work report was published in 2021.
 This landmark report shared the findings of a survey of 5,000 working women across 10 countries, in which Deloitte Global heard directly from them about the state of gender equality in the workplace.
 Published in April 2022, the second survey report, Women @ Work: A Global Outlook, looked additionally at the impact of hybrid working on women, the “great resignation,” and women’s experiences of stress, burnout and poor mental health over the past year.
 This important research has informed Deloitte, as well as Deloitte clients and other stakeholders, when it comes to the engagement and retention of women in the workforce.

-Deloitte is a global member of the 30% Club and a number of Deloitte firms have collaborated with the organization to publish research in chapters around the world, including Australia, Canada, Colombia, Ireland, Italy, Japan, the Middle East, Southern Africa, the United Kingdom and the United States.
-For more than 20 years, Deloitte has been a supporter of Catalyst, a global nonprofit organization working with some of the world’s most powerful CEOs and more than 800 leading organizations to build workplaces that work for women.
+Deloitte is a global member of the 30% Club and a number of Deloitte firms have collaborated with the organisation to publish research in chapters around the world, including Australia, Canada, Colombia, Ireland, Italy, Japan, the Middle East, Southern Africa, the United Kingdom and the United States.
+For more than 20 years, Deloitte has been a supporter of Catalyst, a global nonprofit organisation working with some of the world’s most powerful CEOs and more than 800 leading organisations to build workplaces that work for women.